CLAMP: Crowdsourcing a LArge-scale in-the-wild haptic dataset with an open-source device for Multimodal robot Perception: Related Work

-\textbf{Object property recognition.} Prior works use vision, \cite{drehwald2023one, gao2024physically}, haptics \cite{yu2024octopi, chu2015robotic}, or both \cite{gao2016deep} to reason about object properties such as object instance, material and compliance.
-Works in computer vision note that material recognition is challenging using only vision \cite{bell2015material, drehwald2023one}; recent work on grounding VLMs \cite{gao2024physically, agrawal2023physical} improves object property recognition but highlights multimodal reasoning as a key next step.
-Prior work on identifying object instances \cite{gao2016deep}, haptic adjectives \cite{chu2015robotic}, and properties \cite{drimus2011classification, bhattacharjee2018multimodal} uses haptic data from controlled settings.
-In contrast, our visuo-haptic model is trained on in-situ, real-world multimodal haptic data. {Yang et al. \cite{yang2022touch} collect high-resolution force data} in-situ for material recognition but do not incorporate other haptic modalities.
+\textbf{Object property recognition.} {Real-world robot manipulation can benefit from recognizing object properties in the wild \cite{yang2022touch}}.
+Recognizing object material from vision alone is challenging without more information \cite{bell2015material, drehwald2023one}.
+Recent works that ground vision–language models in object properties \cite{gao2024physically, agrawal2023physical} also highlight multimodal perception as the next step.
+While many works have used haptic recognition models to identify various object properties \cite{gao2016deep, chu2015robotic, drimus2011classification}, these models are trained on data from controlled settings. {Yang et al. \cite{yang2022touch} train a material classification model on unimodal, in-the-wild haptic data, specifically high-resolution force data, collected from non-prehensile actions.} In comparison, we train material and compliance classification models on {multimodal, in-the-wild haptic data} collected from grasping actions, enabling recognition for real-world robot manipulation.

-Haptic data is \emph{action-conditioned}, which makes transferring haptic models across robots challenging.
-Yu et al. \cite{yu2024octopi} show that their tactile model, trained on human data, transfers to robot data for avocado ripeness classification, but do not evaluate generalization across objects, embodiments, or reasoning tasks.
+{Haptic data is \emph{action-conditioned}, which makes transferring haptic {recognition} models across robots challenging.
+As a result, most work on object property recognition from visuo-haptic sensing \cite{gao2016deep, erickson2017semi} pretrain or finetune their models on data from only one robot.
+Yu et al. \cite{yu2024octopi} show that their tactile model, pretrained on {human-collected haptic data}, transfers to classification tasks on robot data, but does not show generalization to multiple robots.
 Tatiya et al. \cite{tatiya2020haptic} learn a common latent space to transfer haptic knowledge between robots but validate their methods on simulated robots only.
-In comparison, we transfer our visuo-haptic model from human-collected data to three robot embodiments and show improved real-world robot manipulation in different scenarios.
+In comparison, we show that our visuo-haptic model, pretrained on human-collected data, transfers to three robot embodiments with varying gripper embodiments. }